 The removal of the leaves, sheaths and dry inflorescences that persist in nature for more or less long on plants is a risky act for the health of the plants themselves.
 In the case of palm trees, the prevalent opinion is that it is preferable to let these dry parts spontaneously fall because they protect the apical meristem ("heart of the palm") from the elements and because the tools used for removal easily transmit agents of disease ( mycosis, bacteriosis).
-The "pruning" of the palms is therefore limited to cases where the fall of leaves and other dry parts represents a danger for the safety of visitors.

 Keeping in mind what has already been expressed above, there are several reasons that justify the parched appearance of some specimens.
 For example, in the summer some aloes seem to curl up, but this also occurs in nature.
 The visitors should then take the opportunity to appreciate and deepen their knowledge on the ability of some plants to survive in very arid climates, becoming flourishing again as soon as the water becomes available again.

 1. Weeding should be done exclusively by hand and the scarce availability of resources and staff prevents weeding all the flower beds; alternatively the mowing, although occasionally practiced where possible, still ends up favoring a few really invasive species.

 2. Not even chemical or mechanical weeding, repeated several times, would guarantee the eradication of the most invasive species.
 In some cases, errors of this type have been made, the negative results of which are still visible to the east, in the lower part of the GBH.